DeanLeong/p4-repo/README.md

 ## Important Dates

 - **Pitches Due:** Monday, 7/13/20 at 9:00AM
-- **_Something_ Deployed (Strong Recommendation) By:** Friday, 7/17/20 by 5:00PM
+- **_Something_ Deployed (Strong Recommendation):** Friday, 7/17/20 by 5:00PM
 - **Presentations:** Wednesday, 7/22/20 at 10:00AM

 <br>

 For your final project, you will build your very own full-stack, full-CRUD app, utilizing a RESTful JSON API with the so-called "React on Rails" stack.

-This project, like the others, will be a portfolio piece... **Your ultimate portfolio piece.** Build something you can be proud of– something that demonstrates an understanding of- and an ability- to use- the tools and techniques introduced to you over the last 3 months.
+This project, like the others, will be a portfolio piece... **Your ultimate portfolio piece.** Build something you can be proud of and that demonstrates an understanding of (and an ability to use) the tools and techniques you learned over the last 3 months.
 It should be **functional with sufficient complexity** to really show off your new abilities.

 ### So, this is what 3 months of grueling work has come to... <!-- omit in toc -->